FromAriel/MouseJoy/README.md

 # MouseJoy
-**MouseJoy lets you use your Xbox controller as a mouse with configurable buttons deadzone and dynamic mouse speed**
+### MouseJoy: Use your Xbox controller as a mouse!
+Configurable buttons, deadzone, & dynamic mouse speed

 > [!IMPORTANT]
 >This program is offered under https://choosealicense.com/licenses/cc0-1.0/